 As a way to try to immerse ourselves into the Cuban lifestyle, get a good feel for the country, and experience home-cooked meals, we decided to stay in casa particulares (homestays) when we were travelling in Cuba.
 Not to mention, staying in casas really helped with our Cuba budget.

-Of all the things we thought we would experience while travelling in Cuba, Spanish Flamenco culture was not one of them!
+Of all the things we thought we would experience while backpacking Cuba, Spanish Flamenco culture was not one of them!

 (Don’t miss the quick video at the end of the Flamenco dancing)